Friday, October 4, 2019

 Upstairs we visited, we hugged, we shouted, we laughed, we jumped up and down.
 We all had to phone home, because it was now after midnight.
 About a dozen of us Meadowlark kids were in the basement that night.
 Some adults had arrived and made arrangements to host the Saskatoonians overnight.

 At church the next morning, our pastor introduced Dave, who briefly described the awakening in Saskatchewan, then invited us Meadowlark kids onto the platform to tell what God had done for us the night before.
 Boom!
 It happened again—this time upstairs to grownups in the middle of church.
 It was bedlam, lasting 'til mid-afternoon.
-The Jesus Movement was in full bloom—and my church, along with hundreds of people in Edmonton that fall, would never be the same again.
+The Jesus Movement was in full bloom—and my church, along with hundreds of people in Edmonton that fall, would never be the same.

 Tuesday, July 2, 2019